 The staff member shall present the facts in writing to his/her supervisor, sending a copy to the Human Resources Unit.
 A formal complaint must be in writing and contain the following:

 At any time, the staff member receives an unsatisfactory reply or fails to receive a reply, he/she has the right to submit the complaint to the next level from the previous supervisor.
 The supervisor at this level shall review all the facts of the case and the decision rendered by the previous supervisor, and then renders a decision in writing to the staff member.
 At each level, a copy of the reply to the complaint must be forwarded to the Human Resources Unit.
 This procedure shall be followed when applicable through the levels of progression.
-The decision of the Head of Human Resources Unit shall be final at this time unless, the Head of Human Resources Unit opts at his/her discretion to make a recommendation to the President for decision, in which case, the President’s decision shall be final.
-An appeal’s provision must be made beyond the Human Resource Head’s Decision and prior to the President’s final decision.
+The decision of the Director of Human Resources Unit shall be final at this time unless, the Director of Human Resources Unit opts at his/her discretion to make a recommendation to the President for decision, in which case, the President’s decision shall be final.
+An appeal’s provision must be made beyond the Director of Human Resources Unit’s Decision and prior to the President’s final decision.
 Staff members may contact the Human Resources Unit for additional information regarding grievance procedures.

 AFU acknowledges that the staff members have the right to raise concerns and have them addressed promptly and appropriately.
 Complaints are handled objectively and with sensitivity.
 The most desirable outcome in cases of complaints is the determination about whether there has been any unsatisfactory or inappropriate practice or action.
 This determination must be done as early as possible and in the fairest and most objective manner possible.
 This analysis of complaints aims at the implementation of any necessary changes designed to bring about better educational or administrative outcomes, as appropriate, the achievement of reconciliation between the parties and the establishment of a renewed confidence in the staff member.
 This procedure identifies the means of handling, in a fair, equitable and effective manner, the actions that are to be taken when any staff member files a complaint.